This site uses cookies. By continuing to browse the site you are agreeing to our use of cookies. Find out more here.

 Single Ion Channel Recording

 Four essential currents are now recommended within the CiPA panel of ion channels (IKr (rapidly activating delayed rectifier potassium current), INaL (late sodium current), ICaL (L-type calcium current) and INa block (peak sodium current).
-Cyprotex are able to offer analysis of these currents using automated patch clamp through its parent company, Evotec.
+Evotec is able to offer analysis of these currents using automated patch clamp.

 The following ion channels are available (includes CiPA panel and other key ion channels):